History of the Miami Dolphins: 2018

 During the offseason, Miami released Suh and traded away receiver Jarvis Landry after signing him to a franchise tag.
 To replace the productivity of Landry in Miami's offense, the Dolphins signed former New England Patriots wide receiver Danny Amendola and Kansas City Chiefs wide receiver Albert Wilson.
 They also signed veteran running back Frank Gore and offensive guard Josh Sitton, ranked fifth at his position by Pro Football Focus, to help bolster up their offensive line.

 The 2018 season started well for the Dolphins, as they attained their first 3–0 start since the Marino era and saw Ryan Tannehill return from his knee injury.
 However, Tannehill injured his shoulder during a Week 5 game against the Cincinnati Bengals, forcing him to miss five games.
 During a Week 14 home game against the Patriots, the Dolphins executed what became known as the Miracle in Miami.
 Tannehill completed a pass to wide receiver Kenny Stills, who lateraled to fellow receiver DeVante Parker.
 Parker then lateraled the ball to running back Kenyan Drake, who rushed to the end zone as time expired, giving the Dolphins a 34–33 win.
 The win helped the Dolphins improve to 7–6 on the season, but they dropped their final three games to finish 7–9 and missed the playoffs for the second straight season.
 Gase was fired on December 31, 2018, a day after the Dolphins' Week 17 loss to the Bills.

-2019–present: Brian Flores, Tua Tagovailoa, and Mike McDaniel
+2019–present: Brian Flores, Tua Tagovailoa, Mike McDaniel, and Jeff Hafley

 Long-time Patriots assistant Brian Flores (who had been with the team since their 2004 Super Bowl-winning season) was announced as the next Dolphins head coach to replace the fired Adam Gase, officially being named to the position on February 4, 2019, a day after the Patriots won Super Bowl LIII.
 During the offseason, Ryan Tannehill was traded to the Tennessee Titans and numerous other players such as Cameron Wake, Danny Amendola, Andre Branch and Josh Sitton were released or allowed to become free agents.
 The Dolphins then signed journeyman quarterback Ryan Fitzpatrick and traded for Arizona Cardinals quarterback Josh Rosen to compete for the quarterback position.